The trip idea

 I was sleeping on a Thermarest Prolite self-inflating mattress, and it kept me well insulated from the ground, but the problem was my sleeping bag.
 After less than one hour, both of us have started taking clothes from the backpacks and putting them on, we have also put our towels inside our sleeping bags.
 It helped a little, therefore after some time I’ve decided to put my legs inside my backpack.
 As I was carrying a huge backpack (Deuter AirContact Pro 70+15), I was able to cover my whole legs (from the waist to my feet).
 Szymon copied my idea and this way we were able to wait for the sunrise.

-I have no idea how much time I have spent sleeping, probably less than two hours.
-But I clearly remember happiness, occurring to me, when we were woken up by an officer wanting to see our camping permission (don’t forget to have one!!).
+I have no idea how for how long I was sleeping, but probably less than two hours.
+But I clearly remember happiness, occurring to me, when we were woken up by an officer wanting to see our camping permit (don’t forget to have one!!).

 It was a great trip with great memories and beautiful landscapes, but the lesson I’ve learned on this journey.
 Always be appropriately prepared if camping in mountains, even if you are doing it in “friendly climate”.